WPCloudDeploy/wp-cloud-deploy/README.md

 ## Change Log ##
 5.5.1
 ------
+* Tweak: DO Provider - make the image default UBUNTU 22.04 LTS for all other apps.
+* Tweak: WPAPP: Add multi-tenant parent to the app list APP SUMMARY column if the site is an mt-version site.
 * Fix: WPAPP - A 'property does not exist' error when WooCommerce isn't active.

 5.5.0